Grids

 The grid is the heart of model-building in Pluvo.
 It’s where your financial structure comes to life.

-A grid is the working area inside a , where each row represents a and each column represents time (typically months).
+A grid is the working area inside a model, where each row represents a variable and each column represents time (typically months).

 Variables are the building blocks of your financial plan.
 Each one contains: